kubevela/kubevela.github.io/versioned_docs/version-v1.2/platform-engineers/addon/intro.md

 If you know how to write the CUE template in [x-definition](../oam/x-definition), you should be very familiar with this.
 The difference between them is that the `output` defined by the template is a specific K8S object, and the `output` here is a specific component in an application.

-You can see that `output` in the above example describes a component of type `k8s-object`, where `properties.data.input` needs to be specified according to the input parameters when enabled.
-You can see that `output` in the above example describes a component of type `k8s-object`, where `properties.data.input` needs to be specified according to the input parameters when enabled.
+You can see that `output` in the above example describes a component of type `raw`, where `properties.data.input` needs to be specified according to the input parameters when enabled.
+You can see that `output` in the above example describes a component of type `raw`, where `properties.data.input` needs to be specified according to the input parameters when enabled.

 When the addon is enabled, the parameters need to be written in the `parameter.cue` file in CUE syntax.
 UX/CLI renders all CUE files and `parameter.cue` in one context when the addon is enabled, resulting in a set of components that are added to the application.